WillFantom/nescript/README.md

 echo ::set-output name=Hello::world
 ```

-By default all outputted keys and values are considered to be string types.
-Optionally, a value can be an int, or a json structure.
+By default, all outputted keys and values are considered to be string types.
+Optionally, a value can be an int, or a JSON structure.
 For example:

 - **INT**: 		`echo ::set-output name=example type=int::42`
 - **JSON**: 	`echo ::set-output name=example type=json::{"sometext": "json", "anumber": 42}`

-Script resuts can then be programatically evaluated to boolean values using expressions.
+Script results can then be programmatically evaluated to boolean values using expressions.
 For example, to ensure the number set in the above JSON example is 42, the expression could be given:

 ```go
 ...